madetech/blog/posts/embracing_startup_agility_in_retail.md

 Most retailers have long since built out a data capability.
 Extending this a step further, startups often approach their entire business model with a test-and-learn strategy:

-Come up with a hypothesis, figure out the smallest experiment that will prove this, run the experiment, and repeat.
+- Come up with a hypothesis
+- Figure out the smallest experiment that will prove this
+- Run the experiment
+- Repeat

 This can be as micro as comparing the effectiveness of two POS promotions, the ordering of products on an e-commerce listing page, to testing an entirely new channel.

 ## 5. Buy smaller, modern technology services

 Too often, large organisations default to long purchasing cycles of "enterprise" software solutions.
-On top of the long purchase process, these solutions can also have long implementation cycles, leading to slow adotion of new technology.
+On top of the long purchase process, these solutions can also have long implementation cycles, leading to slow adoption of new technology.

 In the startup world, new technology can often just be a credit card purchase away, and at the most extreme, involving just a small copy-and-paste to integrate with existing systems.